 Original Owner: Henry Ho of Thailand

-The Golden Jubilee Diamond is the world’s largest cut and faceted diamond.
-The diamond presently weighs 545.67, or 109.13 g.
+The Golden Jubilee Diamond is the world's largest cut and faceted diamond, presently weighing 545.67 or 109.13 g.

-Now, before we proceed, let’s clear a common confusion.
-The Golden Jubilee Diamond isn’t the world’s largest diamond find.
-That record is held by Cullinan.
-Instead, the Golden Jubilee Diamond holds the title as the world’s largest cut and faceted diamond.
-To put it into better perspective, a diamond may weigh 1,000 carats at the time of discovery.
-At this point, the stone is still in its rough state.
-However, the cutting and polishing process may hive off a significant portion of the diamond.
-Therefore, the final cut and polished form of the stone may not be as large as its original rough form.
+Before we proceed, it is necessary to clarify a common confusion.
+The Golden Jubilee Diamond is not the world’s largest diamond find; Cullinan holds this record.
+Instead, the Golden Jubilee Diamond is titled the world's largest cut and faceted diamond.
+To put it into a better perspective, a diamond may weigh 1,000 carats at the time of discovery.
+But at this point, the stone is still in its rough state.
+The cutting and polishing processes may hive off a significant portion of the diamond.
+The final cut and polished form may, therefore, not be as big as it originally was.

-The Golden Jubilee Diamond was discovered in 1985, in the Premier Mine.
-Many of the world’s historic diamond finds have been made in the Premier Mine.
-Of notable mention include the Cullinan in 1905, the Taylor-Burton in 1966, and the Centenary in 1986.
+The Golden Jubilee Diamond was discovered in 1985 in the Premier Mine.
+It is the mine where many of the world’s historic diamonds have been found, including notably the Cullinan in 1905, the Taylor-Burton in 1966, and the Centenary in 1986.

 Before the processing of the Golden Jubilee Diamond, Cullinan I was the world’s largest piece of cut and faceted diamond.
 It had held that record since 1908.
 The Golden Jubilee Diamond outweighs the Cullinan 1 diamond by 15.37 carats.
-The color of this diamond hasn’t been conclusively analyzed.
+The color of this diamond has yet to be conclusively analyzed.
 Various images portray it as golden-to-orange in color.
-However, it was graded as a fancy yellow-brown diamond.
-Though it may not look like much, there’s a huge variance between the two colors in terms of how they impact diamond brilliance and clarity.
+However, it has been graded as a fancy yellow-brown diamond.
+Though it may not look like much, there is a significant variance between the two colors in terms of how they impact diamond brilliance and clarity.

-Before its cutting, the Golden Jubilee was one of the ugliest stones.
-No wonder it was initially christened the Unnamed Brown Diamond.
-However, its shape and beauty would be transformed when it was cut into a fire-rose cushion-cut.
+Before its cutting, the Golden Jubilee was one of the ugliest stones; no wonder it was initially named the Unnamed Brown Diamond.
+Nevertheless, its shape and beauty transformed after it was cut into a fire-rose cushion-cut.

 Initially, the Golden Jubilee was a 755.5 carats large brown diamond.
 When the diamond was discovered in the prolific blue ground region of Premier Mines, it did not attract any significant media attention.
 Years later, the diamond was still largely hidden from the outside world.
 But in 1990, processing works on the diamond commenced.
 The cutting process was overseen by De Beers, the same company that operated Premier Mines.
 However, there was one monumental challenge.
 The diamond featured a large surface and visible cracks from its inside.
-Besides, there were numerous inclusions.
-Not only did these affect the quality of the gem, but they also presented challenges in terms of cutting the stone.
+Besides, the numerous inclusions that the stone had affected its quality and presented challenges in cutting it.

-The many cracks and inclusions in the diamond made it difficult to cut the stone in the open, due to lighting and vibration challenges.
-An idea to construct an underground room was mooted.
-The room would be free from vibrations.
-Besides, it would be easier to control the lighting conditions.
+The many cracks and inclusions in the diamond made it hard to cut the stone in the open due to lighting and vibration challenges.
+An idea to construct an underground room was deliberated.
+The room was free from vibrations and made it easier to control the lighting conditions.

-In 2000, the king’s daughter, Princess MatiaChakriSirindhom, received the diamond on her father’s behalf.
+In 2000, the King’s daughter, Princess Maha Chakri Sirindhorn, received the diamond on her father’s behalf.
 At the time of purchasing the diamond, the Thai government had gone through years of economic austerity.
 Citizens were very conscious of the government’s spending policies.
-A massive investment like this, whose value was more sentimental than practical, would definitely raise a few questions.
+A massive investment like this, whose value was more sentimental than practical, would raise a few questions.
 Therefore, information on the actual cost of the Golden Jubilee Diamond was largely unavailable.
 At some point, the Thai government reported the diamond as a large topaz, apparently to keep its real value secret.

 The Golden Jubilee Diamond is presently on display at the Royal Museum, located within the Pimammek Golden Temple Throne.